calroc/Thun/docs/Types.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The ``delabel()`` function needs an overhaul.
-It now has to keep track of how many labels of each domain it has “seen”.
+It now has to keep track of how many labels of each domain it has "seen".

 .. code:: ipython2